 With the possible exception of somebody throwing a pool party for their Pentecostal church and its snake handling pastor, it’s unlikely that a rattlesnake popping out and biting someone in the face is going to be on the list of activities — right between the barbecue and wiffle ball — at anyone’s summertime soiree.
 Because no one wants to eat a cheeseburger with a side of antivenom.

-So if you, like most people, would prefer to avoid extending a frantic, last minute invitation to paramedics during your 4th of July celebration, check your pool noodles before your guests (or kids) grab them and hop in the pool.
+So if you, like most people, would prefer to avoid extending a frantic, last minute invitation to paramedics during your summer pool party, check your pool noodles before your guests (or kids) grab them and hop in the pool.
 As it turns out, snakes, and in particular rattlesnakes, think they’re a pretty great hangout spot.
 (They’re a big fan of secluded, dark areas.)
 This is according to the Buckeye Fire Department, who recently dealt with one such incident when an Arizona family found a rattlesnake making a home out of their pool toys.

 From the Buckeye, Arizona Fire Department Facebook Page:

 This story was passed on by one of our citizens-Watch where you store your pool noodles when they are not in use.
 Apparently, 2 pool noodles were left outside of the pool up against their cinderblock wall.
 The next time they went to use the pool, the pool noodles were picked up and brought to the swimming pool.
 Out popped a rattlesnake.
 The snake did not attack, but was concerned about the pool noodles as there were a couple of young rattlesnakes who were still inside the pool noodle..

 After some research, we found that there have been reports of snakes (NOT RATTLESNAKES-they do not lay eggs) actually laying their eggs inside the pool noodle itself or around pool noodles that have been left outdoors near bushes or block fences.